 2. It’s straightforward, as direct materials and direct labour hours are tracked per product or job.

-3. Cost sheets for jobs can be used to monitor efficiency and forecast future work.
+3. Job cost sheets can be used to monitor efficiency and forecast future work.

 4. It serves as a benchmark for comparing one job’s cost to another or for comparing a job’s cost sheet tea cost estimate to another job’s cost sheet tea cost estimate.

-Job costing is the act of tracking the time, materials, and expenses that are involved in each or all of your activities.
+Job costing is tracking the time, materials, and expenses involved in each or all of your activities.
 It is widely used for service organizations, craft industries, custom manufacturers with a low volume of standardized products, and any organization that sells its services or provides a service.

-This not only serves to make you more aware of the cost of each job but also helps you plan financially for what might be coming in the future.
+This serves to make you more aware of the cost of each job and helps you plan financially for what might be coming in the future.
 It can be very helpful when deciding which jobs to take on